 The Best Places To Eat in the Park

-- The Old Faithful Inn ([tel] 1-866-599-6674): Don’t miss a chance to linger over a meal under the soaring stone-and-timber architecture of the park’s best hotel.
+The Old Faithful Inn Dining Room (tel.
+307/344-7311): Don’t miss a chance to linger over a meal under the soaring stone-and-timber architecture of the park’s best hotel.
 The menu leans toward steak, seafood, and local favorites like bison.

-- The Lake Yellowstone Hotel ([tel] 307/344-7311): A tinkling piano, Victorian details, and large picture windows over the lake give this restaurant Yellowstone’s most elegant air.
+The Lake Yellowstone Hotel Dining Room (tel.
+307/344-7311): A tinkling piano, Victorian details, and large picture windows over the lake give this restaurant Yellowstone’s most elegant air.

-The Best Places to Eat Outside the Parks
+The Best Places to Eat Outside the Park

 You might be practically in the wilderness out here, but the park’s gateway towns boast some mighty fine dining choices.